Aeolus (son of Hippotes): Diodorus Siculus' account

 The rationalizing Greek historian Diodorus Siculus explains how Aeolus came to be considered the ruler of the winds.
 According to Diodorus, Aeolus was said to be:

 pious and just and kindly as well in his treatment of strangers; furthermore, he introduced sea-farers to the use of sails and had learned, by long observation of what the fire foretold, to predict with accuracy the local winds, this being the reason why the myth has referred to him as the "keeper of the winds"; and it was because of his very great piety that he was called a friend of the Gods.

 Diodorus Siculus—perhaps in order to resolve a confusion between this Aeolus and the son of Hellen—also made Aeolus's father Hippotes the son of a Mimas, who was the son of Aeolus the son of Hellen.
 And while Homer does not name Aeolus' mother, wife, or children, Diodorus supplies names for all but his daughters.
 According to Diodorus, Aeolus' mother was Melanippe, his wife was Cyanê, and his six sons were Astyochus, Xuthus, Androcles, Pheraemon, Jocastus, and Agathyrnus.

+Palaephatus

+Palaephatus sought to explain Greek myths through rational, historical interpretations.
+In his account of Aeolus, he notes that tradition portrays Aeolus as a man who controlled the winds and presented Odysseus with a bag containing them.
+Palaephatus dismisses this as an obvious impossibility, proposing instead that Aeolus was an astrologer, closer to what we would now call an astronomer, who advised Odysseus about the seasons and the times when particular winds would arise, as indicated by the rising of certain stars.
+He likewise rejects the claim that Aeolus' city was enclosed by a wall of bronze, arguing instead that its defenses consisted of hoplites guarding the city.